open-telemetry/semantic-conventions/docs/dotnet/dotnet-connection-traces.md

 Span name SHOULD be `TLS {dns.question.name}`. // TODO - decide on TLS!
 Span kind SHOULD be `CLIENT`

+When *TLS* span is reported along with *HTTP connection setup* and *Socket connection setup* span, the *DNS* span becomes a child of *HTTP connection setup* and a sibling of *Socket connection setup*.

 Corresponding `Activity.OperationName` is `System.Net.Security.TlsHandshake`, `ActivitySource` name - `System.Net.Security`.
 Added in .NET Core 9.